dadeej/CS193_Fall18_Lab1/index.md

+# Daniel's First CS193 Lab

+### Things I like About CS 193
+- Learning new skills
+- Using new programs

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.